krzysztofzajaczkowski/VendingMachine/README.md

 Every product has its price and stock.
 I used services to resolve dependencies and ConfigurationBuilder to load config from json file

+Created as a project suggestion for next semester C# in a nutshell series of workshops

 ## Classes and their use

 * Program